Ayhamalahmad/create-read-update-delete/README.md

 # create read update delete

-This is a simple user management web application that allows you to add, edit, and delete user information.
-You can access the web app through this [link](https://ayhamalahmad.github.io/task-10-add-user/).
+This is a simple user create read update delete application that allows you to add, edit, and delete user information.
+You can access the web app through this [link](https://ayhamalahmad.github.io/create-read-update-delete/).

 ## Features